top of page

 TIPPING

-It is not part of the culture here as it is in the US, but at the Chihoni Medical Center, tipping is totally optional for the services provided to the guests.
+It is not part of the culture here as it is in the US, but at the hospital at Chihoni, tipping is totally optional for the services provided to the guests.
 Some groups give each construction worker or Lucy and her helpers some money.
 That needs to be a group decision.
-The gift of 25,000 to 50,000 Tanzania Shillings is a real bonus to a person there.
-That’s $12.00 to $25.00 USD.
+The gift of 25,000 to 50,000 Tanzania Shillings is a real bonus to a person here.
+That’s $10.00 to $20.00 USD.
 Smaller amounts are also fine.
 You’ll be working with the people and see for yourselves.

 Tipping on safari – take suggestions for that from Vesna.